-EU Data Sovereignty for AI: Self-Hosting in the Post-Schrems II Era
+EU Data Sovereignty for AI: Post-Schrems II Self-Hosting

 EU data sovereignty for AI in 2026 is no longer an architecture preference; it's a procurement filter.
 DACH enterprise buyers, German public-sector clients, and any organisation working under NIS2 or the EU AI Act now ask the same opening question on AI projects: where does the data actually live, and which jurisdiction can compel access to it?
 "EU region on a US hyperscaler" used to be an acceptable answer.
 After Schrems II, the EU-US Data Privacy Framework challenge, and the FISA 702 reauthorisation in 2024, it isn't.

-This guide is a working operator's view of what changed, why self-hosted AI on European infrastructure is the path of least legal resistance for many use cases, and where it doesn't help.
-It's written for engineers and architects who have to defend their stack to a DPO, not for compliance teams writing internal policy.
+This is a working operator's view of what changed, why self-hosted AI on European infrastructure is the path of least legal resistance for many use cases, and where it doesn't actually help.
+It's written for the engineers and architects who have to defend their stack to a DPO, not for compliance teams drafting internal policy.

 The Legal Stack You Actually Have to Reason About